-Part II, Section 7, or the Trine Park Act outlines the functions of the Authority.
+Part II, Section 7, of the Marine Park Act outlines the functions of the Authority.
 In summary those functions are:

-- provide recommendations, information and advice to the Minister in respect of matters relating to the care and development of the Marine Park - act on directions given the Minister (not inconsistent with the Marine Park Act) - carry out or arrange for research and prestigations relevant to the Great Barrier Reef Marine Park (the Marine Park) - prepare zoning plans or make plans of management for the Marine Park - receive and disperse monies appropriated by the Parliament for the purpose of payment to Queensland in respect of matters that relate to the Marine Park - receive and disburse moneys paid to the Luthorn by Queensland under agreements - provide or arrange for the provision of educational advisory and informational services related to the Marine Park - other functions given to the Authority under other ets or provided for by the regulations - exercise powers provided to the Authority relating to the Marine Park under the Marine Park Act or any other Act - manage of the Marine Park - prepare and publish plans and policies (which are not legislative umer
+- provide recommendations, information and advice to the Minister in respect of matters relating to the care and development of the Marine Park - act on directions given by the Minister (not inconsistent with the Marine Park Act) - carry out or arrange for research and investigations relevant to the Great Barrier Reef Marine Park (the Marine Park) - prepare zoning plans or make plans of management for the Marine Park - receive and disperse monies appropriated by the Parliament for the purpose of payment to Queensland in respect of matters that relate to the Marine Park - receive and disburse moneys paid to the Authority by Queensland under agreements - provide or arrange for the provision of educational, advisory and informational services related to the Marine Park - other functions given to the Authority under other Acts or provided for by the regulations - exercise powers provided to the Authority relating to the Marine Park under the Marine Park Act or any other Act - manage of the Marine Park - prepare and publish plans and policies (which are not legislative instruments).

-Part II, Section 7A of the Marine Park Act outlines the provision of assistance er institutions and OL persons in matters relating to environmental management.
+Part II, Section 7A of the Marine Park Act outlines the provision of assistance to other institutions and persons in matters relating to environmental management.